2015 Telford and Wrekin Council election

 The 2015 Telford and Wrekin Council election took place on 7 May 2015 to elect members of the Telford and Wrekin Council in England.
 It was held on the same day as other local elections and the UK General Election 2015.

 Election result

-Labour Party lost overall control, but remained the largest party on the Council.
+The Labour Party lost overall control, but remained the largest party on the council.

 Ward results

 Sitting councillors are marked with an asterisk (*).